 What Does a Tech Sales Rep Do?

-The day to day of a tech sales job varies on what position you hold and your seniority level, but there are some basics that apply to sales roles across the board.
+The day-to-day of a tech sales job varies on what position you hold and your seniority level, but there are some basics that apply to sales roles across the board.

-Tech sales jobs often involve identifying new sales opportunities and talking to clients about what kinds of issues they face and how your product could help.
+Tech sales jobs often involve identifying new sales opportunities and talking to clients about what issues they face and how your product could help.
 For some, this may look like cold calling clients, connecting with past leads or discovering new leads through networking.

 Others working in tech sales may focus on demonstrating their company’s product or service.
 This can range from a casual conversation with a client to a more formal demo on how a product works or a discussion about the ROI it’s delivered to clients in the past.